nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add grades for a student, providing the student's details and grade.
+1. User chooses to add grades for a student, providing the assignment details and grade.
 2. KonTActs updates the grade of the student and indicates success.

    Use case ends.